 Construction sites can be hazardous.
 Injuries sustained at a construction site can often be severe.

-You need all the support you can get if you or your loved one was recently injured in a construction accident.
+You need all the support you can get if your loved one was recently injured in a construction accident.

-With our experienced Tampa accident attorney, you will have a professional who is always ready to help you in every way possible.
+With our experienced Tampa accident attorney, you will have a professional always ready to help you in every way possible.

 Ryan Hughes Law is committed to your recovery.

 All you need to do is contact our office for a free consultation.
-We would be more than delighted to assist you with your case and ensure you get the justice you deserve.
+We would be delighted to assist you with your case and ensure you get the justice you deserve.